 You Don't Have Health Insurance

 You have several ways to get insurance to be covered.
-If you don't get it, you'll have to pay a penalty when you file your income tax returns.

 You've Found Insurance Too Expensive in the Past

 The law provides financial assistance to help people with low and moderate incomes to better afford health insurance.
 They may:

 - Qualify for a subsidy, which is money from the U.S. government to help lower your insurance costs